John McPartland: Writer

 Most of McPartland's books were published as Fawcett Gold Medal paperback originals.
-His novels, aside from No Down Payment, fall under the hard-boiled pulp category.
+His novels, apart from No Down Payment, fall under the hard-boiled pulp category.
 The settings of his books were usually the seamy underworld of urban and suburban America, and featured plots involving romantic intrigue, international espionage, extortion, drug trafficking and crime syndicates.
-Japan was the backdrop for three of his books, of which two were set during the period of the post-WWII Allied occupation, a setting McPartland seemed to have experienced firsthand, particularly the sections of "sleazy, vice-ridden, post-Occupation Tokyo."
+Japan was the backdrop for three of his books, of which two were set during the period of the post-WWII occupation, a setting McPartland seemed to have experienced firsthand, particularly areas of "sleazy, vice-ridden, post-Occupation Tokyo."

-Many of McPartland's pulp novels have been reprinted since their initial publication in the 1950s; some are currently in print, including Big Red's Daughter and Tokyo Doll, both reissued by Black Curtain Press in 2013.
+Many of McPartland's pulp novels have been reprinted since their initial publication in the 1950s; as of 2013 some are currently in print, including Big Red's Daughter and Tokyo Doll, both reissued by Black Curtain Press in 2013.

 His more standard novel, No Down Payment, was later made into the movie of the same title, directed by Martin Ritt and starring Joanne Woodward and Tony Randall, among others.

-McPartland also wrote four Hollywood screenplays that become movies, of which one was derived from his own work, The Wild Party, which was adapted to the screen for the 1956 movie, The Wild Party, starring Anthony Quinn.
-To date, three of McPartland's novels have been brought to the screen: No Down Payment; The Kingdom of Johnny Cool which became the 1963 movie Johnny Cool (starring Elizabeth Montgomery and Henry Silva); and the aforementioned The Wild Party.
+McPartland also wrote four Hollywood screenplays that become movies, one of which was derived from his own work, The Wild Party, which was adapted to the screen for the 1956 movie, The Wild Party, starring Anthony Quinn.
+Three of McPartland's novels have been brought to the screen: No Down Payment; The Kingdom of Johnny Cool which became the 1963 movie Johnny Cool (starring Elizabeth Montgomery and Henry Silva); and the aforementioned The Wild Party.